awestover/thoughts/content/2notes/low vs high stakes alignment.md

 $$
 \sum_t U[t](y^*[t]) - U[t](y[t]).
 $$
 I'm not going to define these things -- go read his post.
 But the vibes are that the regret is how much worse we are than the best model in hindsight on each step.
-And in that case [[online convex optimization notes|OCO]] kicks in.
+And in that case [[online convex optimization|OCO]] kicks in.

 He gives some reasons why he thinks it's not a big deal that this isn't actually true.